Brainhub24/Wordpress-TimeCraft-Plugin/README.md

 ## Installation

-1. Upload the `timecraft` folder to the `/wp-content/plugins/` directory.
+1. Upload the `TimeCraft.php` file to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. The current date and time will be displayed on your WordPress dashboard.
 $${\color{lightblue}Frequently Asked Questions \space \color{lightgreen}(FQA)}$$